Mind the Gap: Aligning Knowledge Bases with User Needs to Enhance Mental Health Retrieval: Methodology

 While knowledge bases should in theory improve with every added article, it is not practically feasible to indiscriminately include all available content.
 We instead use gap analysis to guide expansion.

-To assess the effect of added documents on retrieval quality, we built ten Directed corpora (gap-informed) and ten Non-Directed corpora (randomly sampled), ranging from 437 to 3,341 documents (+12.9\% to +763.3\% over the 387-document \textit{\textit{mindline.sg}} baseline).
+To evaluate the impact of added documents, we built ten Directed corpora (gap-informed) and ten Non-Directed corpora (randomly sampled), ranging from 437 to 3,341 documents (+12.9\% to +763.3\% over the 387-document \textit{\textit{mindline.sg}} baseline).
 For comparison, the full Reference Corpus (8,027 documents) represents a +1,974.2\% increase.
 All corpora include the \textit{mindline.sg} baseline.

 For Directed corpora, 7,640 external documents were assigned subtopics, paired with relevant \textit{let’s talk} (training set) queries, and scored (1–100) by \texttt{GPT-4o-mini} using the \emph{Therapist-Guided Usefulness Rubric}.
 To determine how many documents to allocate to each subtopic, we summed the hybrid gap scores across all subtopics and then divided each individual subtopic’s score by this total.
 The resulting proportion defined that subtopic’s quota, so higher-scoring subtopics received larger allocations.
 Within each subtopic, documents were ranked by average score, and the top entries were selected.
 Non-Directed corpora were created by random sampling from the Reference Corpus, matched in size to each Directed configuration for direct comparison.